Disclosure: This post is in partnership with GoodNites® Bedtime Pants. As always, opinions are all mine.

 - Create a clear transition time: Creating a transition that delineates the busy day from times of rest is critical to lowering the high arousal levels that interfere with sleep.
 Shut down homework, technology and high drive activity, opting instead for calming activities like bath time and reading.
 This signals your child’s brain to slow down and relax.
 When they’re ready, allow your child to be independent with their nighttime routine to ensure they learn how to settle in on their own.
 Encourage them to brush their teeth on their own or read independently for 10-15 minutes before bed.

 - Create a sleep-inducing environment: A child’s language is play, and toys are their words – so imagine how fired up their brain system becomes as they scan a room lined up with stimulating toys.
 Instead, try placing toys in bins, well out of sight, and transition their room into a low-key environment with soft sheets, fuzzy socks, and relative quiet.
 If your child is afraid of the dark, try a dim nightlight or glow-in-the-dark wall stickers to keep them comfortable without disrupting their sleep.
+Children also tend to overheat in the night because they move so much so be sure to look for the best air conditioner that will be able to keep their room cool during the night.

 - Limit the lingering: Children are notorious nighttime lingerers, with endless requests for a snack, a glass of water, another trip to the bathroom or just one more hug.
 Once you’ve filled your child up emotionally with that nighttime bonding time, let them know when they’ve reached the bedtime bottom line with a “last call for questions.”
 Setting those final limits and sticking to them will give your little lingerer the firm message that their sleep is more important than extend-a-play.